bahmutov/now-pipeline/README.md

 # now-pipeline

-> Single CI command to deploy new version to Zeit Now, including e2e tests and alias switch
+> Single CI command to deploy new code to Zeit Now
+> Includes e2e tests and the alias switch

 [![NPM][npm-icon] ][npm-url]